 Elections

-The election roster was varied, with both the All Progressives Congress (APC) and Peoples Democratic Party (PDP) overcoming periods of political division to select their candidates.
+The election roster was varied, with both the All Progressives Congress (APC) and the Peoples Democratic Party (PDP) overcoming periods of political division to select their candidates.
 The incumbent APC selected Bola Tinubu, former governor of Lagos State, as their candidate, while the PDP selected Atiku Abubakar, former vice-president.
 Polls in early 2023 showed the Labour Party’s Peter Obi polling ahead of his rivals.
 Some international observers saw in his mandate an opportunity for political and economic renewal.
-Obi’s electoral promises included expanding and better equipping security forces, boosting investment in education, making business-friendly economic reforms, enhancing water transport, reducing crime and unemployment rates and ending crude oil theft.
+Obi’s electoral promises included expanding and better equipping the security forces, boosting investment in education, making business-friendly economic reforms, enhancing water transport, reducing crime and unemployment rates, and ending crude oil theft.

-Despite polling in third place, the veteran politician Abubakar running for the opposition PDP was expected to benefit from the absence of Muhammadu Buhari, who is retiring from the presidency.
+Despite polling in third place, the veteran politician Abubakar running for the opposition PDP was expected to benefit from the absence of Muhammadu Buhari, who was retiring from the presidency.
 As a northerner himself, Abubakar was expected to pick up crucial votes in the relatively under-polled north which offered the opportunity to cross the threshold to the presidency.
 Abubakar’s platform included large-scale privatisation, the withdrawal of fuel subsidies following a review and a unified exchange rate, which would be coordinated with the central bank.
 His promise to introduce state policing demonstrated the central government’s commitment to adhering to the security agenda.

-In March 2023 the Independent National Electoral Commission declared Tinubu the winner of the presidential election.
+Presidential and legislative elections were followed by gubernatorial and state legislative elections on March 18 of the same year.
+That month the Independent National Electoral Commission declared Tinubu the winner of the presidential election.
 According to the commission, he won the highest number of votes, and 25% of votes cast in 30 states, satisfying the constitutional requirements to be president.
 Abubakar and Obi finished second and third, respectively.
-While the inauguration of the new president is set for May 29, 2023, both opposition leaders filed a petition seeking to annul the presidential result, sparking the prospect of protracted election litigation.
+The new president was inaugurated on May 29, 2023, and in October the Supreme Court affirmed the results of the election following protracted election litigation by both opposition parties.
+Tinubu’s administration policy priorities include high youth unemployment, inflation, a growing debt burden and ensuring that economic growth can accommodate the current rise of demographic expansion.

 Constitutional Government